Gian-Michele/Tutorials/Generic-Linux/useful_linux.md

 ```

 In order to allow to know the IP of the device that contact me the masquerading has to be removed deleting the rows with MASQUERADING

+Alternative mode to allow packet forwording is using the command below:

+    sudo sysctl net.ipv4.conf.all.forwarding=1
+    sudo iptables -P FORWARD ACCEPT